OperationSpark/first-website/README.md

 ###Specs

 * At the end of the lesson students will have built and designed their own website that is viewable on the web.
-* The website will be hosted on GitHub under their own account, and is something they can build upon on over time.
+* The website will be hosted on GitHub under student's own account, and is something they can build upon on over time.
 * The website will be the student's own and will feature a short profile of the student.

 ### Take Away